Heatwaves have taken more lives and caused more adverse health outcomes than any other natural hazard in Australia.

-Queensland is experiencing an increase in the frequency and duration of heat waves, which is why you need to understand how to stay safe during these conditions.
+Queensland is experiencing an increase in the frequency and duration of heat waves, including higher humidity and higher overnight temperatures.

 What is a heatwave?